 Ideally a thermostat should both improve your standard of life, as well as be more energy-efficient.
 This is green all around — better for the environment, and better for your wallet.
 While the marketing for these products may lead you to believe that it is a foregone conclusion these products will save money and even pay for themselves, it's necessary to understand a bit of the history (and controversy!) surrounding programmable thermostats, as at their core, a WiFi thermostat is a programmable thermostat with extra features.
 The Honeywell 7-Day is the perfect example of this.

 A programmable thermostats saves you money by maintaining a schedule of setups and setbacks, usually when the occupants of the home are away, or sleeping, to reduce the energy consumed.
 Originally, these were touted as a product that could cause significant reductions to your heating and cooling bills, even earning an Energy Star certification.
 However, in actual practice and field studies, these have been shown to not be as effective as originally claimed, and in 2009 the EPA decided to "sunset the programmable thermostat specification".
 However, they do state that they "recognize the potential for programmable thermostats to save significant amounts of energy."
-For example, one field trial by GasWorks in 2007, determined there was was a savings of between 4.7 and 7.7% associated with the installation of a programmable thermostat, looking specifically at homes in the Northeast of the US.
-This was substantially less than originally predicted, and multiple field studies, like this one by the American Council for an Energy-Efficient Economy found that installation of a programmable thermostats could result in no benefit, or even increased energy usage.
+Multiple field studies, like this one by the American Council for an Energy-Efficient Economy, found that installation of a programmable thermostat could result in no benefit, or even increased energy usage.

 This leaves us in a conundrum: Programmable thermostats — and their technologically advanced cousins, smart thermostats — theoretically should cause a significant reduction in energy use, and definitely can in some cases, but there is no guarantee that by simply installing a programmable thermostat it will save you money.
 It is your current behavior, and how it changes upon the installation of a new thermostat that actually determines the amount of energy saved.
 This is the crux of the argument that caused the loss of the Energy Star certification.
 Simply installing any thermostat isn't enough to save energy, but the use of the thermostat that determines the energy, and thus, money saved.
 This leads us to the main takeaway when considering whether or not to purchase a smart thermostat: